-With a total network length of over 380 km, the New York subway ranks 12th in the world.
-The first trains started their routes in 1904, making the New York City subway the 8th oldest subway in the world.
+With a total network length of over 380km, New York's subway system ranks 12th in the world.
+The first trains started their routes in 1904, making the New York City subway the 8th oldest underground railway in the world.

-Although taking the subway in New York City may seem complicated at first, you'll soon get the hang of it and after a few rides, you'll be riding like a native New Yorker.
-The stations are clearly signposted, as are any transfers.
+Although taking the subway in New York City may seem complicated at first, you'll soon get used to the system and after a few rides you'll be riding like a native New Yorker.
+Stations are clearly signposted, as are any transfers.

-Here are some tips for hassle-free subway travel in New York.
+Here are our tips for hassle-free subway travel in New York.

 New York Subway Map